Liam Paninski contact / bio info

 columbia dot edu.
 I'm in office 1028, 1255 Amsterdam Avenue, NY.

-I'm an associate professor in the Statistics department at Columbia University, and the
+I'm a professor in the Statistics and Neuroscience departments at Columbia University, and the

 co-director of the Grossman Center for the